rodrigo-pozo/rodrigo-pozo.github.io/CUSTOMIZE.md

 - `abbr`: Adds an abbreviation to the left of the entry.
 You can add links to these by creating a venue.yaml-file in the \_data folder and adding entries that match.
 - `abstract`: Adds an "Abs" button that expands a hidden text field when clicked to show the abstract text
 - `altmetric`: Adds an [Altmetric](https://www.altmetric.com/) badge (Note: if DOI is provided just use `true`, otherwise only add the altmetric identifier here - the link is generated automatically)
+- `annotation`: Adds a popover info message to the end of the author list that can potentially be used to clarify superscripts.
+HTML is allowed.
 - `arxiv`: Adds a link to the Arxiv website (Note: only add the arxiv identifier here - the link is generated automatically)
 - `bibtex_show`: Adds a "Bib" button that expands a hidden text field with the full bibliography entry
 - `blog`: Adds a "Blog" button redirecting to the specified link